moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 #### Usage

 The permissions defined in the `.gitlab-ci.yml` file **limit** the access available during pipeline execution.
-The service account linked to the CI job must, at a minimum, have these permissions to perform the job.
+The user who triggers the CI job must have, at a minimum, these permissions to perform the job.
 The purpose of declaring these permissions is to specify the minimal **required** access.

-To ensure the job receives a token with the necessary permissions, the service account must be granted these permissions before pipeline execution.
+To ensure the job receives a token with the necessary permissions, the user's account must be granted these permissions before pipeline execution.

-If the service account lacks the permissions specified in the `permissions` block of the `.gitlab-ci.yml` file, the pipeline will fail, with an error indicating the missing permissions.
+If the user's account lacks the permissions specified in the `permissions` block of the `.gitlab-ci.yml` file, the pipeline will fail with an error indicating the missing permissions.

-When the service account has the declared permissions, they will be encoded into an ephemeral job token.
-This token, following the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard, will contain a digital signature that can be validated.
+When the user has the declared permissions, they will be encoded into an ephemeral job token.
+This token, adhering to the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard, will include a digital signature that can be validated.
 When an API receives the `CI_JOB_TOKEN`, it will verify the token's signature and process the request according to the permissions defined in the token's `scope` claim.

-This mechanism allows a token to be issued with reduced access, even if the service account has broader permissions.
+This mechanism allows a token to be issued with reduced access, even if the user's account has broader permissions.

-If the `permissions` section is not specified in the `.gitlab-ci.yml` file, the `CI_JOB_TOKEN` will have full access to the service account's permissions.
+If the `permissions` section is not specified in the `.gitlab-ci.yml` file, the `CI_JOB_TOKEN` will have full access to the user's permissions.
+This default behavior will change in a future major release, where the token will be encoded with only the minimum permissions required to complete a build (e.g., updating job status, uploading artifacts, sending job logs, and retrieving Git repositories).

 #### Examples